Roasted Butternut Squash and Brussels Sprouts Salad

-Loaded with flavor, this roasted butternut squash and brussel sprout salad is quintessential fall.
+Loaded with flavor, this Roasted Butternut Squash and Brussels Sprouts Salad is quintessential fall.
 Made from a few very simple ingredients, this is the perfect recipe when you want a healthy side dish or salad without a lot of fuss.

 Another option is to add your favorite protein for a quick and healthy sheet pan meal.
 Plus, leftovers are always good for breakfast with a fried egg too.
 No matter how you serve it, this recipe is a mealtime win!